 Ratatouille.
 Not the dish.
 I’m not a fan of the dish.
 The movie about the dish.
 I love it.

-We walked on to peek at the Roman Forum from a birds-eye view and took pictures of Rosa, our traveling elephant, on the edge being careful not to let her fall.
+We walked on to peek at the Roman Forum from a birds-eye view and took pictures of Rosa, our traveling elephant, on the edge, careful not to let her fall.
 We then walked our swollen feet to step inside the Pantheon, a glorious temple commissioned by Marcus Agrippa.
-From there, we pushed our way through all the other tourists (it’s always tourist season in Rome), to walk up the Spanish Steps to be accosted yet again by several Asian men.
+From there, we pushed our way through all the other tourists (it’s always tourist season in Rome) to walk up the Spanish Steps to be accosted yet again by several Asian men.
 This time, shoving roses and selfie-sticks in my face.

 I could have stayed here all day too, if it wasn’t for all the people and selfie-sticks.
 Time for lunch.
-We needed a quiet place nearest the train, but away from the crowds, to rest my balloon feet and feed my angry stomach.
-We happened upon a little pizzeria that was serving a special: two pizzas or two pasta dishes and one bottle of wine for 20 euro.
+We needed a quiet place nearest the train, but away from the crowds, to rest my balloon feet then feed my angry stomach.
+We happened upon a little pizzeria that was serving a special: two pizzas or two pasta dishes and one bottle of wine for twenty euro.
 That’s about $25 American, so not too bad.

 When our food came out, I was more than ready.
-I had ordered spinach and ricotta stuffed Cannelloni (I was trying very hard to remain meat-free but in Italy it really is near to impossible).
+I ordered spinach and ricotta stuffed Cannelloni (I was trying very hard to remain meat-free but in Italy it really is near to impossible).
 Except this day, I managed to find something and hubbyface ordered Lasagna, as he made no such meat-free promises.

 “What’s wrong?”
 Ron asked.
 “Why are you crying?”

 “Is my mom working in their kitchen?”
 I asked.
 I was tempted to march back there and check.
 “That’s her lasagna!”

 I don’t know whether I was tired, sore, or tipsy from the wine.
 But being in Italy made me feel closer to my mom.
 I teared up on several occasions but this one got me right in the gut.